File Context for AI Prompts¶

 File Reference Syntax¶

-{@resume.pdf} # Searches for resume.pdf in indexed directories
+{@resume.pdf} # Exact filename match in indexed directories

 {@/Users/me/Documents/resume.pdf} # Absolute path (always works)